HedvigS/parabank-pronoun-data/README.md

 # parabank-pronoun-data
 This is the space to upload pronoun spreadsheets for parabank.

 The current spreadsheet can be found above with a version number on it.
-Please ensure that you are using the latest version of the spreadsheet before uploading files here, it will be named ordered_pronoun_spreadsheet_vxx.xlsx
+Please ensure that you are using the latest version of the spreadsheet before uploading files here, it will be named __ordered_pronoun_spreadsheet_vxx.xlsx

+Information on Sources needs to be added into the Source Index above (__source_index.xlsx)